libxml-raku/LibXML-raku/docs/SAX/Builder.md

 class LibXML::SAX::Builder
 --------------------------

-Build DOM trees from SAX events.
+Builds SAX callback sets

 Description
 -----------

-This module provides mappings from native SAX callbacks to Raku.
-It is usually used in conjunction with a [LibXML::SAX::Handler](https://libxml-raku.github.io/LibXML-raku/SAX/Handler) base-class.
+This class provides mappings from native SAX2 callbacks to Raku.

+It may be used in conjunction with [LibXML::SAX::Handler::SAX2](https://libxml-raku.github.io/LibXML-raku/SAX/Handler/SAX2) base-class.

 Example
 -------